 [April 20th 2017]

-Its first publication was in Schoolboy Lyrics in Lahore in 1881, in an edition of around fifty arranged by his mother shortly before Rudyard's arrival in the city at the age of sixteen, to work as a journalist.
+Its first publication was in Schoolboy Lyrics in Lahore in 1881, in an edition of around fifty arranged by his mother the year before Rudyard's arrival in the city at the age of sixteen, to work as a journalist.
 It is listed in ORG as No 23.
 It should not be confused with the later poem of the same name, of 1901, reflecting on the lesson the British had learned from the South African War.

 Another elegiac poem, in which the young poet laments his inadequacy in relating to his love.
 It clearly refers to Rudyard's relationship with the beautiful Florence Garrard, with whom he had fellen in love after meeting her in the summer of 1880, aged fourteen.